 Code of Ethics Used in Court Interpreting

 Court interpreting demands a very high level of understanding.
 Understanding of arguments, legal terminology, and even court protocol.
-Court interpretation requires a special knowledge and mental agility to simultaneously interpret.
+Court interpretation requires special knowledge and mental agility to interpret simultaneously.
 Although there is no uniform/national certification for state Court Interpreters at this time, most Court Interpreters follow a generic uniform code of ethics such as those established by the National Association of Judiciary Interpreters & Translators (NAJIT):

 There are numerous variations of this code of ethics, but for the most part they resemble the same standards and obligations.